Azure/cortana-intelligence-energy-demand-forecasting/README.md

 This solution focuses on demand forecasting within the energy sector.
 Storing energy is not cost-effective, so utilities and power generators need to forecast future power consumption so that they can efficiently balance the supply with the demand.
 During peak hours, short supply can result in power outages.
 Conversely, too much supply can result in waste of resources.
 Advanced demand forecasting techniques detail hourly demand and peak hours for a particular day, allowing an energy provider to optimize the power generation process.
 This solution using Cortana Intelligence enables energy companies to quickly introduce powerful forecasting technology into their business.

+This solution package contains materials to help both technical and business audiences understand our demand forecasting solution for the energy industry built on the [Cortana Intelligence Suite](https://www.microsoft.com/en-us/server-cloud/cortana-intelligence-suite/Overview.aspx).

 ## Solution Dashboard
 The snapshot below shows the PowerBI dashboard that visualizes the results of the energy demand forecast.
 You can view the dashboard live [here](https://pcsadwebapp-staging-1.azurewebsites.net/EnergyDemandForecasting/BYOD).
 ![DashboardExample](Post-Deployment Instructions/Figures/PowerBI-11.png)